TomerJLevy/non_blocking_syscall/README.md

-# Timed IO
+# Timed and asynchronous Operations

-Allows CPP to set timeout for I/O operations
+Allows CPP to set timeout for operations or make it asynchronous with callbacks